MamidiRohit/Project2/README.md

 ## How to Run
 1. Clone this repository
 2. Install required Python libraries (`matplotlib` for plotting) from cmd.
-3. If you want test with some other dataset then replace the following values :
-         Replace file_path: Path to the CSV file Replace target_column: Name of the target column (For eample in heart.csv it is target)
+3. If you want test with some other dataset then replace the following values : Replace file_path: Path to the CSV file, Replace target_column: Name of the target column (For eample in heart.csv it is target)
 6. Then run model.py file